Back to blog

 Published: Updated: Isovalent

-Detecting a Container Escape with Cilium and eBPF
+Detecting a Container Escape with Tetragon and eBPF

 If you run Cloud Native Workloads, you better secure them.
 After all, services are often exposed to the public and Workloads might belong to various tenants.
 In this blog post we will show you how an attacker with access to your Kubernetes cluster could do a container escape: running a pod to gain root privileges, escaping the pod onto the host, and persisting the attack with invisible pods and fileless executions.
 And we will show you how to detect these attacks with Isovalent Cilium Enterprise.